-Storage elasticity on IaaS clouds was explored at coarse granularity by Lim et al. [15] for multi-tier application services, with a focus on how to add and remove entire storage nodes and how to rebalance the data accordingly.
-Higher level service processing acceleration was described in [7].
-This work introduces an elasticity aspect in the form of a series of algorithms to scale the cache system up during peak query times and back down afterwards to save costs.
-LogBase [33] is another elastic storage effort that employs a log-structured database system targeted at write-intensive workloads.
-Unlike our approach, the goal is to improve the write performance and simplify recovery.
-Chen et al. introduced Walnut [6], an object store that provides elasticity and high availability across Yahoo!'s data clouds and is specifically optimized for the dataintensive workloads observed in these clouds: Hadoop [36], MObStor (unstructured storage similar to [2]), PNUTS [8], and so forth.
+Storage elasticity on IaaS clouds was explored at coarse granularity by Lim et al. [19] for multitier application services, with a focus on how to add and remove entire storage nodes and how to rebalance data accordingly.
+Higher level service processing acceleration was described in [20].
+This work introduces an elasticity aspect in the form of a series of algorithms to scale the cache system up during peak query times and back down to save costs.
+LogBase [21] is another elastic storage effort that employs a log-structured database system targeted at write-intensive workloads.
+Unlike our approach, the goal is to to improve write performance and simplifies recovery.
+Chen et al. introduced Walnut [22], an object store that provides elasticity and high availability across Yahoo!'s data clouds and is specifically optimized for the dataintensive workloads observed in these clouds: Hadoop [23], MObStor (unstructured storage similar to [24]), PNUTS [25], and so forth.
 The main goal is sharing of hardware resources across hitherto siloed clouds of different types, offering greater potential for intelligent load balancing and efficient elastic operation, while simplifying the operational tasks related to data storage.
+Our own previous work [26] focused on storage elasticity from the perspective of space utilization, aiming to adapt transparently to growing/shrinking data sizes by means of a POSIX-compatible file system that automatically adds and removes virtual disks accordingly.